ngwrCrypto/ngwrCrypto/README.md

 Hello,

 My name is Ihor Onofriichuk, and I am a passionate backend developer with a rich background in technology and a relentless drive for excellence.
-At 23 years old, I bring four years of development experience to the table, including two years of impactful commercial work at esteemed companies like Avivi.pro and BeFund, alongside a plethora of successful freelance projects.
+At 25 years old, I bring four years of development experience to the table, including 4 years of impactful commercial work at esteemed companies like Avivi.pro and BeFund, alongside a plethora of successful freelance projects.

 ## Professional Background